-Claude Enterprise gives your organization access to powerful AI across chat, Claude Code, and Claude Cowork.
+Claude Enterprise gives your organization access to powerful AI across chat, Claude Code, Claude Cowork, Claude Design, and Claude in the tools your teams already use, including Microsoft 365, Chrome, and Slack.
 With that access comes the responsibility of managing consumption effectively—ensuring your team gets maximum value while keeping usage predictable and within budget.

-This guide walks Enterprise admins through the key levers available to control and optimize token consumption: setting spend caps, configuring role-based access controls, educating users, and choosing the right model for the right task.
+This guide walks Enterprise admins through the key levers available to control and optimize token consumption: setting spend caps, configuring role-based access controls, educating users, and choosing the right model and effort level for the right task.

 Why consumption management matters